 Domestic flights may resume by May 18: Aarogya Setu app mandatory for passengers

 New Delhi, May 11: Reports have now claimed that the Narendra Modi-led government is planning to resume flight operations in a phased manner from May 17.
-The government is likely to allow airline companies resume operation of local passenger flights by 18 May, according to Mint.
+The government is likely to allow airline companies to resume operation of local passenger flights by 18 May, according to Mint.

 The development comes a day after Indian Railways announced that it would gradually restart passenger train operations from May 12, initially with 15 pairs of trains.